The-going/evlproject/content/pipeline/_index.md

 In other words, interrupts are flowing down from the out-of-band to the in-band interrupt stages, which form a two-stage pipeline for prioritizing interrupt delivery.
-The runtime context of the out-of-band interrupt handlers is known as the *head stage* of the pipeline, as opposed to the in-band kernel activities sitting on the *root stage*:
+The runtime context of the out-of-band interrupt handlers is known as the *oob stage* of the pipeline, as opposed to the in-band kernel activities sitting on the *in-band stage*:

 > Flow of interrupts through the pipeline